hajekjiri/urlmon/README.md

 ```

 #### PATCH /endpoint/:id
 Update the monitored endpoint with matching id.
-The requesting user must own the endpoint.
+The requesting user must own the monitored endpoint.
 Returns the updated monitored endpoint.
 ##### Fields
 * all fields except those listed below are ignored
 ###### name